 "Transmission Provider" means an entity transmitting and/or distributing energy under this Agreement.

 "Utility" means the electric utility distribution company providing tariffed services to each of the Facilities as of a Transaction Effective Date, and any successor thereto providing similar services.

+“Utility Curtailment Order” is defined in Section 2.3.2.

 "Utility Invoice" means the bill or statement issued by a Utility for each Billing Cycle reflecting the charges for electric service incurred by Customer for each Facility.